dcvath/Final_Project/README.md

 ![winedashboard_segment2](https://user-images.githubusercontent.com/85654649/142745605-06e44068-b877-41f7-9db3-164aaa237e77.png)

-This is a screen shot of our Storyboard for the Dashboard:
+This is a screen shot of our Storyboard for the Dashboard, but it's also included within our Google Slides presentation: